cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

         > Context Aware Access logs

-- _Rationale:_ This policy ensures enhanced security by centralizing critical logs in the agency's Security Information and Event Management (SIEM) system, enabling timely detection and response to potential security incidents.
-It also aids in regulatory compliance, maintaining the confidentiality, integrity, and availability of the agency's information systems.
+- _Rationale:_ This policy enhances security by centralizing critical logs in the agency's Security Information and Event Management (SIEM) system, enabling timely detection and response to potential security incidents.
+It also aids agency compliance with applicable law and binding policy and helps maintain the confidentiality, integrity, and availability of the agency's information systems.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping